sigmunjr/INF5860_Mandatory1/README.md

 ### Submitting your work:
-Whether you work on the assignment locally or using Terminal, once you are done working run the `collectSubmission.sh` script; this will produce a file called `INF5860_Oblig1.zip`.
+Once you are done working, run the `collectSubmission.sh` script; this will produce a file called `INF5860_Oblig1.zip`.

+Then upload the zip-file file to [devilry](devilry.ifi.uio.no) (devilry.ifi.uio.no).
+You can make multiple submissions before the deadline.

+Good luck!